processone/boxcar-ios-framework/README.md

 # Building the framework for delivery

-The framework is build from the Framework target.
+The framework is built from the Framework target.
 Make sure active scheme target simulator and not device.

+To generate all architecture, we need to build with archive.
+This is mandatory before we can release, otherwise app cannot be released from simulator.

 If successful, a new DMG is generated in the package directory.

 Check that the build contain all needed architectures before release: